GushALKDev/solana_pulsar_dao/README.md

 - **Engagement Charts:** Visual bar charts showing YES/NO vote distribution per proposal.
 - **Sentiment Analysis:** Global pie chart aggregating historical voting trends.
 - **Top Proposals:** Leaderboard of the most engaged proposals.

+---

+### 🛡️ Circuit Breaker (Safety Module)
+An admin-controlled "Emergency Stop" system.
+If a critical vulnerability is detected, the **Circuit Breaker** can be tripped to instantly pause all voting and withdrawal actions, protecting DAO assets.

+---

 ### 👮 Admin & Security
 - **Open Access (Testing):** To facilitate community testing, **Proposal Creation is currently OPEN to all users**.